filamentphp/filament/packages/admin/docs/08-plugins.md

 }
 ```

-To add scripts before the core filament script, use the `getBeforeCoreScripts()` method.
+To add scripts before the core Filament script, use the `getBeforeCoreScripts()` method.
 This is useful if you want to hook into an Alpine event.

 ```php
 use Filament\PluginServiceProvider;